johnlaudun/tedtalks/log.md

 # Notebook

-As I work through Matt Jockers’ `syuzhet`, I decided it would be interesting to try it out on some non-narrative materials to see what shapes turn up.
-A variety of possibilities ran through my head, but the one that stood out was, believe it or not, TED talks.
-TED talks are a well-established genre with a stable structure/format.
-They have become both popular -- witness NPR's syndicated _TED Hour_ and influential, if the various TEDx instantiations as well as uses in education (TEDucation?) are a reliable index.

-Moreover, in 2010 [Sebastian Wernicke][] assessed the corpus as it stood at that time, and so perhaps a revision of that early assessment might be due.

 ## Getting the transcripts

 The next step was how to download all the transcripts.
 The URLs all looked like this: